 Frequency modulation signal spectra show sidebands for sinewave modulation.
 In this experiment we take a look how they change with the modulating signal amplitude.

-By the invention of amplitude modulation radio broadcasting was made possible.
-Analyze an AM-signal in time and frequency domain by changing the parameters of the modulation.
+The invention of amplitude modulation made radio broadcasting possible.
+Analyze an AM-signal in time and frequency domain and change...

 Explore hands-on how a QPSK signal is generated and demodulated.
 Check the transmission spectrum for different pulse shapers.
 Vary further parameters like carrier frequency etc.